rvidal/awesome_sshconfig/README.md

 alias ssh="sshcompile && ssh"
 ```

-The last line is optional, you can comment it if you want to "compile" _SSHConfig_ manually; leave it like this, if you want to "compile" SSHConfig each time you connect to a host (recommended). _sshcompile_ cleans the ~/.ssh/config, concatenates all the _.config_ files inside the directory, and lastly, concatenates the _default_ file to the end of the config; this way, you get your _SSHConfig_ file all organized.
+The last line is optional, you can comment it out if you want to "compile" _SSHConfig_ manually; Leave it like this, if you want to "compile" SSHConfig each time you connect to a host (recommended). _sshcompile_ cleans the ~/.ssh/config, concatenates all the _.config_ files inside the directory, and lastly, concatenates the _default_ file to the end of the config; this way, you get your _SSHConfig_ file all organized.

 ## A sane *default* config file
 A good place to start with your **SSHConfig** is to setup a global default file, which will be added at the end of the final config file.
-I usually set all the sane defaults there, and also give some examples in the form of commentaries, for future generations :).
+I usually set all the same defaults there, and also give some examples in the form of comments, for future generations :).
 I have provided a good base in the _configs_ directory, so you can start using it right away.

 ```
 ###################################################